baa-middleware/requestcache/README.md

 cache expires in seconds, default is `60 * 5`s.

+### CacheControl

+set response Cache-Control header, default is `""`.

+### ContextRelated

+default is `false`.

+if set `true`, baa context data will be used as request cache key. data set to baa context by using `c.Set("foo", "bar")` will be json marshaled as part of cache key.

 ## Requirement

 a **cache** DI must be set before use this middleware: